 Remove objects that could cause you to trip, such as area rugs, thresholds, or loose cords.

 Store supplies between waist and shoulder level.
 This will help you maintain balance as you reach for things.

 Move all electrical cords out of the way or tape them securely to the floor.

 Pick up clutter.
 Keep floors clear at all times.

 Reduce stair use by making the most of each trip (do more than one task per trip).

-Bellendir, Trina, MSPT, CLT,Joseph, Thomas N., MD
+Bellendir, Trina, MSPT, CLT,Image reviewed by StayWell art team.,Joseph, Thomas N., MD